-152 Middle Channel leads NNW, from the junction of Neklek Channel and Reindeer Channel (68°57'N, 134°47'W), for about 31 miles to discharge into Mackenzie Bay at 69°20'N, 135°27'W.

-153 Caution. - Middle Channel has a wide but shallow mouth.

-Caution. - There are no Canadian Coast 154 Guard aids to navigation on any of the channels NW of Neklek Channel.
-Local knowledge is necessary for navigating in this part of Mackenzie Delta because channels
+- 152 Middle Channel leads NNW, from the junction of Neklek Channel and Reindeer Channel (68°57'N, 134°47'W), for about 31 miles to discharge into Mackenzie Bay at 69°20'N, 135°27'W. - 153 Caution.
+Middle Channel has a wide but shallow mouth. - 154 Caution.
+There are no Canadian Coast Guard aids to navigation on any of the channels NW of Neklek Channel.
+Local knowledge is necessary for navigating in this part of Mackenzie Delta because channels may shift due to erosion and silting.

-A wharf is on the east side of Middle Channel at Kilometre 1715.6.
+Channel at Kilometre 1715.6.
 This is the site of a Shell Oil Company oil storage depot.
 A mooring buoy is close upstream of the wharf.

-Caution. - The depths in the seaward section of the lower delta, north of Shallow Bay, are subject to tidal fluctuations and storm surges.

-Harry Channel branches east from Middle Channel at Kilometre 1707.5 and leads east and north toward Mackenzie Bay.
-It is suitable for shallow-draught craft.

-Kendall Island Migratory Bird Sanctuary lies between Middle Channel, Harry Channel and Kendall Island (69°29'N, 135°17'W).
+- 156 Caution.
+The depths in the seaward section of the lower delta, north of Shallow Bay, are subject to tidal fluctuations and storm surges. - 157 Harry Channel branches east from Middle Channel at Kilometre 1707.5 and leads east and north toward Mackenzie Bay.
+It is suitable for shallow-draught craft. - lies between Middle Channel, Harry Channel and Kendall Island (69°29'N, 135°17'W).
 Except in cases of emergency, a permit from the Canadian Wildlife Service of Environment Canada is required to enter this sanctuary.
-(See Sailing Directions booklet ARC 400 - General Information, Northern Canada, Chapter 1, for more information.)

-159 Yaya River on Richards Island empties into Harry Channel.

-An unnamed channel, suitable for navigation, 160 branches north from Middle Channel at Kilometre 1730.
+(See Sailing Directions booklet ARC 400 General Information, Northern Canada, Chapter 1, for more information.) - 159 Yaya River on Richards Island empties into Harry Channel. - An unnamed channel, suitable for navigation, branches north from Middle Channel at Kilometre 1730.
 The unnamed channel proceeds through Kendall Island Migratory Bird Sanctuary, past the east and north sides of Niglintgak Island (68°21'N, 135°20'W), and enters Mackenzie Bay east of Garry Island (69°29'N, 135°43'W).
 Garry Island has a radio tower with air obstruction lights and its west end forms a conspicuous bluff.